zevin02/zevin02/README.md

 ## Hi there 👋
-- I love Back-end Development!

- - I put mostly of my focus on back-end develpoment with C++.
+I'm a/an ...
+- C/C++/Golang programmer
+- Linux user
+- dedicate in DB
  - I Love writing technical articles, you can visit [my websites.](https://zevin02.github.io/)
-## I'm a/an ...
-- C++ programmer
-- Linux user

 ## Find me